30-Second Chocolate Cake

 Celebrate Valentine's Day the Cooking Channel way.

-Portland-based chef Jenn Louis shares romantic recipes for Valentine's Day with Cooking Channel.
+Brookville restaurant's chef Harrison Keevil shares recipes for a romantic Valentine's Day meal with Cooking Channel.

 So Much Pretty Food Here